ryanlitalien/ryanlitalien.github.io/_posts/2014-08-25-Race-Report-Ironman-Mont-Tremblant-1406.md

+---
+layout: post
-= Race Report: Ironman Mont-Tremblant 140.6
+title: "Race Report: Ironman Mont Tremblant 140.6"
-:published_at: 2014-08-25
+published_at: 2014-08-25
+tags:
-:hp-tags: Triathlon, Race Report
+  - Race Report

-*Background*
+  - Triathlon
+---

+### Background

 I started a couch to 5k in 2012, with just generic training volume leading up to the Timberman sprint in August.
 Signed up for Peak Triathlon Coaching in 2013 and did the Pumpkinman 70.3 in Sept, which went very well (aimed for 5:30 and did a 5:28:28, awesomesauce).
 Since I have a 3 year old and a now 4 month old, I decided that now was the time for an Ironman.
 I really wanted to be involved in the kid's sports/scouts/coaching/etc, so that meant I could do it now or later when they get to high school.
 That's one thing that I did miss this season, was just being around as a Dad.
 (Lots of 5am workouts with one workout starting at 4am [Strava has proof]).
 So with just learning how to swim, bike and run in 2013, and solid coaching I figured the numbers would come to a 12 hour Ironman.
 Results at the bottom.